All of your project quality status and settings.

 - Overview, Issues, Files, and Settings views

-- GitHub: Go to the GitHub repository
+- GitHub or GitLab: Go to the GitHub repository or the GitLab project

 You can see analyzed and non-analyzed branches of the project and switch between branches.